 Lack of physical activity, unhealthy eating patterns, not enough sleep, and high amounts of stress can increase your risk for overweight and obesity.

-Lack of physical activity due to high amounts of TV, computer, videogame or other screen usage has been associated with a high.
+Lack of physical activity due to high amounts of TV, computer, videogame or other screen usage has been associated with a high body mass index.
 Healthy lifestyle changes, such as being physically active and reducing screen time, can help you aim for a healthy weight.

 Some unhealthy eating behaviors can increase your risk for overweight and obesity.